Herdwick: Modern history

 There are other mountain sheep on the Lakeland fells, notably Swaledales and Rough-Fells, but the hardy Herdwick is the sheep most likely to be seen in and around the Duddon valley, the Coniston fells, the Buttermere fells and, through Borrowdale or Wasdale, up to the highest land in England, the Scafells.
 More than the old drystone walls that quarter the fells, the packhorse bridges or the whitewashed farmsteads, the little grey Herdwick sheep typify the Lakeland.

 If they and their shepherds go, that is the end of the Lakeland where I have climbed, walked, skied and skated for nearly 80 years; of the Lakeland I have written about nearly all my life.
 The destruction of entire flocks meant that the shepherds were forced to undergo the process of again heafing (the local term for hefting) their new sheep to the hills.
 Normally, ewes teach this behaviour to their lambs, but with no more ewes left acquainted with a particular heaf the behaviour had to be taught all over again to new ewes, inevitably involving much rounding up of flocks that had strayed over the often inaccessible fells.
 Unheafed sheep might also cause overgrazing by wandering if they replaced the original Herdwicks.
 The Cumbria Hill Sheep Initiative was set up to "reassess the position and circumstances" in the aftermath of the disease; tough government restrictions in order to prevent another outbreak are still in place.

 In 2008, an Oregon sheep farmer began importing semen from Herdwick rams into the United States to begin a breeding programme using artificial insemination and designed to bring the breed to the country for the first time.
+In 2025, a farm in Connecticut continued the effort to establish the Herdwick breed in the United States by importing embryos from registered Herdwick Sheep Breeders Association parents.
+The embryo transfers were coordinated and performed by the Reproductive Team at Tufts University’s Cummings School of Veterinary Medicine.
+The first purebred Herdwick lambs born in the United States arrived the following June.
 In 2013, Lakeland Herdwick meat received a Protected Designation of Origin from the European Union.